icf-cmonroe/chat-bot-demo/setup.md

 ### Create a Facebook Page for your bot

 * [Create Facebook Page](https://www.facebook.com/pages/create/)
-* Click brand or product and select "App Page" from the dropdown
+* Click "Brand or Product" and select "App Page" from the dropdown
-* Name you page and click get started
+* Name your page and click get started
 * Skip through the next four screens or fill in relevent information

 ### Create a Facebook App